 Given that we both prefer more spontaneity, this sure beats visiting during the peak holiday weeks.
 Guests doing trips then had to be up early to make ADRs 60+ days in advance, and some likely still didn’t get everything they wanted.
 Waits for Mobile Order and Walk-Up Waitlist are also much worse when it’s busier.

-Genie+ Pricing & Availability – During my visit for Christmas, I bought Genie+ on three separate days for research (I wrote about the DHS day here, but due to a lack of interest, I’ll confine the others to updates of existing posts), if this were my first and only experience with Genie+ and Lightning Lanes, I’d probably wonder what all of the fuss is about.
+Genie+ Pricing & Availability – We bought Genie+ on several separate days for research.
+If this were our first and only experience with Genie+ and Lightning Lanes, we’d probably wonder what all of the fuss is about.
 Genie+ was also “only” $16 after tax every single day of my stay, which was nice (and reflective of the decreased demand).

 Weather – One thing I’ve learned over the last few years is that I was not “built” for Florida heat and humidity.
 To be sure, we had traveled to Walt Disney World in every month and week of the year previously, so we knew what we were getting ourselves into.
 Nevertheless, many of our transplant friends reassured us that it’s not so bad and you get used to it.
 That never happened for us, and we found ourselves spending far too much time indoors 8 months of the year.

 While some people visit Florida for the endless summer sunshine and warm temperatures, that’s definitely not the case for us.
 Our ‘sweet spot’ for Florida weather is from around November until February.
 I will take having to wear a coat over sweating through my shirt any day of the week.
 You can always add layers, but there are only so many you can subtract before security says, “sir, you can’t take off your shirt here and this Miss Piggy fountain is not a water play area.”
 (Buzzkills.)